sandeep45/sandeep45.github.io/_posts/2015-07-16-promises-then-vs-done-in-deferred-object.md

 ---

 They (`done` and `then`) look similar in basic cases.
-That is because they are the same.
+That is because they are pretty similar.
 Here is an example where they look and do the same thing.

 Lets say we have these two functions `func1` and `func2`.
 Both of them print to the console after 1 second and resolve their promise after 1 second.